What Are Stems in Music Production?

 How to use stems

-Using song stems allows more creativity, as you can mix and match according to your preferences.
+Using song stems allows more creative freedom, as you can mix and match according to your preferences.
 However, there are some unique benefits for DJs and video content creators.

 Here are some ideas for how to use stems:

-• Editing made easy: One of the best things about stems is they allow you to edit a track with its own stems to fit your production – for example, start with only instruments, then have drums and bass come in later.
-This gives you great flexibility that you wouldn’t usually have with the whole track.
+- Editing freedom: One of the best things about stems is they allow you to edit a track with its own stems to fit your production – for example, start with only instruments, then have drums and bass come in later.
+This allows flexibility that you wouldn’t usually have with the whole track.
 As long as the fundamental character of the track stays the same, you’re good to go.

 How can you get access to stems?

-As long as you’re working with the final production track, using music stems in popular audio programs like Adobe Audition is easy.
+As long as you’re working with the final production track, using music stems in popular audio programs like Adobe Audition takes a few steps.

-Epidemic Sound organizes stems into four categories: melody, instruments, bass, and drums.
+Epidemic Sound organizes stems into four categories: melody, instruments, drums, and bass.
 When you export each of those stems, make sure only the sounds you want to include are active.
-This will give you independent MP3 or WAV tracks – you decide! – with just the instruments you selected.
-Name them with identifying titles, so that anyone you send them to can easily figure out what each song stem is.
+This will give you independent MP3 or WAV tracks – you decide! – with just the track segments you selected.
+Name them with identifying titles, so that anyone you send them to can figure out what each song stem is.

-Lose yourself in 40,000 royalty-free tracks and 90,000 sound effects with Epidemic Sound.
+Lose yourself in over 50,000 tracks and 200,000 unique sound effects and variations with Epidemic Sound.
 We’re sure you’ll find everything you need to get working on song stems.

 How can you find music with stems?